 In September and October, the Ottawa area is filled with beautiful fall colours… as well as ghosts, goblins and treats!
-This year, popular Halloween festivities are back (some have been modified for health and safety), plus a few new live and virtual options.
+This year, popular Halloween festivities are back to haunt you (some have been modified for health and safety).
 Whether you want to get spooked in the city, the countryside, or at home, you’ll enjoy these Halloween-themed events and activities (in order of start date) in Canada’s capital region.

-Haunted Walks of Ottawa – Guided tours and new virtual experiences
+Haunted Walks of Ottawa – Guided tours and virtual experiences

 Various locations and dates

-If you prefer to stay home, you can now conduct paranormal experiments at any time with The Haunting At Home – A Paranormal Adventure (NEW!).
-This new online interactive audio experience features ghost stories and the chance to communicate with “the other side”.
+If you prefer to stay home, you can conduct paranormal experiments at any time with The Haunting At Home – A Paranormal Adventure.
+This online interactive audio experience features ghost stories and the chance to communicate with “the other side”.

-And for a special LIVE online experience, try the new Virtual Haunted Campfires on select evenings in October (NEW!).
-Top storytellers, haunted tour guides and ghost researchers from around the world share some of their favourite ghost stories and terrifying tales around a virtual campfire (family-friendly, but best for ages 12 and up due to frightening content).
+In addition, you can attend Virtual Haunted Campfires on select evenings, or watch previously held sessions online.
+During each campfire, top storytellers, haunted tour guides and ghost researchers from around the world share some of their favourite ghost stories and terrifying tales (family-friendly, but best for ages 12 and up due to frightening content).

 Each year, Proulx Maple & Berry Farm, located just 30 minutes east of downtown Ottawa, is transformed into a giant Halloween playground during the daytime.
 Enjoy mazes, wagon rides and other farm fun (weekends and some weekdays).